gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 ### `2` - GNU's Binutils
 > #### `2.36.1` or newer
+> The Binutils package contains a linker, an assembler, and other tools for handling object files.

-> Required to build GCC.
+> **Required!** to build GCC in current stage.
 ```bash
 # Create a dedicated directory and configure source.
 mkdir -v build && cd build && \